wachino/orkli_wifi_thermostat/README.md

-# Home Assistant Custom Integration for Mi Orkli Wi-Fi Thermostat (TERMOWIFI TW501B)
+# Home Assistant Custom Integration for Orkli Wi-Fi Thermostat (TERMOWIFI TW501B)

 _Please, notice: **This is NOT an official integration**._

-This custom integration allows you to control and monitor the Mi Orkli Wi-Fi Thermostat (Model TERMOWIFI TW501B) in Home Assistant.
+This custom integration allows you to control and monitor the Orkli Wi-Fi Thermostat (Model TERMOWIFI TW501B) in Home Assistant.
 With this integration, you can manage your thermostat directly from your Home Assistant dashboard, create automations, and monitor your heating system's status.

 ![termostato-on](https://github.com/user-attachments/assets/b5dc8e05-227a-4cc0-9995-57b5241ce21b)